 Many people are afraid that drinking coffee black will mean sacrificing the pleasure of actually enjoying your coffee.
+That’s simply not the case; you just need quality beans.
 Fear not!
-We went ahead and collected and reviewed plenty of options to show you which is the best coffee to drink black for any tastebuds.
+We’ve collected and reviewed plenty of options to show you which is the best coffee to drink black for any tastebuds.

 At A Glance: Best Coffees To Drink Black